dillonHe/EasyEDA-Documents/Single-Pages/pricing.md

 ### Can I change my plan at any time?

-Yes, Now everyone can enjoy the free Professional plan.</dd>
+Yes.
+For now, everyone can enjoy all the features of the Professional plan for free but at some time in the future there will be a small monthly fee of no more than $20/month for the Professional plan.

+From that time there will continue to be a completely free Standard plan allowing only 2 private projects but with the possibility of earning additional private projects as described further down the page.

 ### EDA tools are quite expensive to build, Why you can supply the core features for free?
 Yes, it has taken more than 5 years to build EasyEDA to this point and we will spent another X years developing it.